Webster BILLINGTON

 invention, an apparatus for applying audible sound frequency

-modulated electrical signal to enhance the well being of a living
+modulated electrical signal to enhance the well being of a

-the audible sound frequency modulated electrical signal; an
+generating the audible sound frequency modulated electrical

-amplifier for amplifying the audible frequency-modulated
+signal; an amplifier for amplifying the audible

-electrical signal; and output circuitry for receiving the
+frequency-modulated electrical signal; and output circuitry for

-amplified audible sound frequency modulated electrical signal and
+receiving the amplified audible sound frequency modulated

-electrical signal to the living organism.
+frequency modulated electrical signal to the living organism.

 [0008] In yet another exemplary embodiment according to the

-present invention, a method of preserving organic products such as
+present invention, a method of preserving organic products such

-food products including fruits, vegetables, fresh meat, dairy
+as food products including fruits, vegetables, fresh meat, dairy

 products, and the like, and flowers is provided.
 The method

-includes: generating an electrical signal modulated in the audible
+includes: generating an electrical signal modulated in the

-sound frequency range; amplifying the modulated electrical signal;
+audible sound frequency range; amplifying the modulated

 [0009] In still another exemplary embodiment according to the